bastoica/wasabi/GRADLE-WEAVING.md

 4. `hamcrest-core-1.3.jar`
 5. `junit-4.13.2.jar`

-They are available online.
+~They are available online.~ They are available in the "wasabi-files.zip" file in the repo.
 After you downloaded then, place them (and `wasabi-x.x.x.jar`) in a folder called `wasabi-files` under the root directory of the project.

 You have 5 things to do:
 1. Add buildscript classpath